 Apart from a reduced carbon footprint, electric cars offer numerous advantages over their older counterparts.
 For a start, even the hybrids are much more fuel-efficient than any car that’s entirely run on fossil fuels.

 As mentioned above, some models only need to be charged once every 320 kilometres.
 And if you have a charge point at or near your home, this could eliminate the need to go to petrol stations entirely.
-It might be possible to get an electric wall-box installed in your home, depending on where you live, planning permission and the age of your building.
+It might be possible to get an electric car charger wall-box installed in your home, depending on where you live, planning permission and the age of your building.